Gonna Fly Now

 "Gonna Fly Now", also known as "Theme from Rocky", is the theme song from the movie Rocky, composed by Bill Conti with lyrics by Carol Connors and Ayn Robbins, and performed by DeEtta West and Nelson Pigford.
 Released in 1976 with Rocky, the song became part of 1970s American popular culture, after the film's main character and namesake Rocky Balboa, as part of his daily training regimen, runs up the 72 stone steps leading to the entrance of the Philadelphia Museum of Art in Philadelphia and raises his arms in a victory pose, while the song plays.
-The song was written in Philadelphia.
-The song is often played at sporting events, especially in Philadelphia.
-Most notably, the Philadelphia Eagles play the song before the opening kickoff of every home game at Lincoln Financial Field.
-It has also been the goal song of Helsingin Jokerit since the early 1990s.

 Reception

 Gonna Fly Now (whose lyrics are only 30 words long) was nominated for Best Original Song at the 49th Academy Awards.
 The version of the song from the movie, performed by Conti with an orchestra, hit number one on the Billboard Hot 100 chart in 1977, while a version by jazz trumpeter Maynard Ferguson hit the top 30.
 Disco versions by Rhythm Heritage and Current were on the chart at the same time (Conti's own version reveals some early disco influence in the orchestration).
 Billboard ranked Conti's version as the No. 21 song of 1977.
 Conti's single was certified Gold by the RIAA, for shipments exceeding one million in the United States.
 The American Film Institute placed it 58th on its AFI's 100 Years...100 Songs list.

 New York Times critic John Rockwell called it "a classic bit of movie-music pomposity" but said it had a "cheesy inspirational appeal."